Introduction & Welcome

 Student Success Coaching

-Meant to augment the various existing advising and mentor programs and services at DePaul, the Student Success Coaching program is rooted in the university’s strategic plan and goals related to student retention.
+Meant to augment the various existing advising and mentoring programs and services at DePaul, the Student Success Coaching program is rooted in the university’s strategic plan and goals related to student retention.
 The program is one way DePaul is increasing resources and services related to retention in order to bring the institution’s already higher-than-average first year retention rate to 90 percent.

 About 200 students met with their success coaches at more than 300 appointments in the fall quarter alone.